A teen wrote about plans to shoot up his Washington high school. But his grandmother found his journal

 "We are grateful for the grandmother's role in preventing the tragedy from occurring," said Andrew Muntz, spokesman for the Mukilteo School District.
 "In light of what happened in Florida yesterday, her actions demonstrate the importance of telling an authority if you hear or see anything."

 O'Connor, 18, had his first appearance in court Wednesday and his bail was set at $5 million.
-His public defender, Rachel Forde, did not immediately respond to a request for comment.
+He did not enter a plea.

 According to a Snohomish County probable cause document, O'Connor had been studying other mass shootings and bombings so he wouldn't repeat others' mistakes.
 Police said he also planned to use homemade explosive devices and wanted to die in the attack.